Adding dependencies to binary Swift packages

 Background

-I work on several closed-source SDKs, which all ship as binary Swift packages.
-I have struggled with how to manage dependencies for them, since binary Swift packages can’t define dependencies.
+I work on many closed-source SDKs that ship as binary Swift Package targets.
+I have struggled with managing dependencies for them, since binary targets can’t define dependencies.

-Defining a dependency in a regular Swift package is really easy.
+Defining dependencies for regular Swift Package targets is easy.
 For instance, this package depends on another package called EmojiKit

 // Package.swift